-"them to sit and vote in the British House of

-"Commons, and consult with the King, and

-"the Great Men of the Kingdom, and the

-"Commons of the same in Parliament assembled,

-"upon the great Affairs of the Nation, and to

-"consent on the Behalf of the Province,

-"for which they were chosen, to such Things

-"as shall be ordained in Parliament, &c.
+And 1st, it is proposed, Page 11, That they (the Commissioners) should receive a Commission in Writing from their Electors (viz. the \ Assemblies in each Province) "impowering them to sit and vote in the British House of Commons, and consult with the King, and the Great Men of the Kingdom, and the Commons of the same in Parliament assembled, upon the great Affairs of the Nation, and to consent on the Behalf of the Province, for which they were chosen, to such Things as shall be ordained in Parliament. &c.

 Now this Form might pass very well among ourselves at Home, where the Majority are not continually on the Watch to spy out every Flaw, real or imaginary: But in regard to the Colonists, and especially an Assembly of Colonists, the Case is widely different: For it is well known that their Wits are perpetually at work to avail themselves even of the Shadow of an Argument to oppose the Right and Authority of the Mother-Country.
-Therefore they will immediately seize on the Words impowering and Consent, and reason after the following fallacious Manner:-" The Assemblies who elected the "Commissioners, have a Right to instruct these Commissioners; Or both Houses jointly?
-If the former, then the Colony Governments would become still more democratical than they now are, tho' already so, to such an excessive Degree, as to be almost incompatible with any Idea of Monarchy: But if each House is to vote separately, what Jars and Factions, and reciprocal Reproaches, would this occasion!
-And how would they be able to agree?
-In thort, either Way, the Prospect is alarming!

-"them; and these Instructions, when properly "drawn up, are no other than so many Trusts " or Powers granted to them from Time to "Time, by the Affembly which elected them; " which Assembly hath therefore a Right to con-"tract or enlarge their Commission, as they " shall find it to be the Interest of the Province " fo to do.
-Consequently, if these Commis-"fioners should at any Time vote contrary to " their Instructions, that is, to their Commission, "it follows, that in these Respects they have "exceeded the Bounds prescribed by their "Electors.
-Therefore, being themselves pro-" hibited from voting, and having no Authority " to vote in such a Question, every Law wherein " they gave their Suffrage, affecting the Interests " of the Colonies in general, or any Province in " particular, is ipso sacto null and void."
+Therefore they will immediately seize on the Words impowering and Consent, and reason after the following fallacious Manner:-"The Assemblies who elected the Commissioners, have a Right to instruct them; and these Instructions, when properly drawn up, are no other than so many Trusts or Powers granted to them from Time to Time, by the Assembly which elected them; which Assembly hath therefore a Right to contract or enlarge their Commission, as they shall find it to be the Interest of the Province so to do.
+Consequently, if these Commissioners should at any Time vote contrary to their Instructions, that is, to their Commission, it follows, that in these Respects they have exceeded the Bounds prescribed by their Electors.
+Therefore, being themselves prohibited from voting, and having no Authority to vote in such a Question, every Law wherein they gave their Suffrage, affecting the Interests of the Colonies in general, or any Province in particular, is ipso facto null and void."